detvdl/emacs-refactor/README.md

 ## Summary

-To use EMR when editing, simply move point to an expression and `M-x emr-show-refactor-menu`.
+To use EMR when editing, simply move point to an expression and `M-x emr-show-refactor-menu` for completion at point, or `M-x emr-refactor` for completion in the minibuffer.

 ![Example][example-pic]